How much does an LLC cost in Michigan?

 You can get an LLC in Michigan within 2 weeks if you file online.
 On the other hand, filing by mail takes about 4 weeks.

-If you need your LLC faster, you can pay for expedited processing and get it in 24 hours or less.
+If you need your LLC faster, you can pay for expedited processing in the LLC formation process and get it in 24 hours or less.

 For more info, please see: How long does it take to get an LLC in Michigan.